alexkmbk/PrtSc/README.md

 PrtSc supports Windows 7 and newer.

 OCR is optional and is available on Windows 10 and newer.
-Keep `PrtScOcr.dll` next to `PrtSc.exe` to enable it.

 ## Shortcuts